PrivateCoffee/structables/README.md

 | [https://structables.private.coffee/](https://structables.private.coffee/) | [Private.coffee](https://private.coffee/) | Austria |          |

 To add your own instance to this list, please open a pull request or issue.

+## Opening Issues

+If you're having problems using Structables, or if you have ideas or feedback for us, feel free to open an issue in the [Private.coffee Git](https://git.private.coffee/PrivateCoffee/structables/issues) or on [Github](https://github.com/PrivateCoffee/structables/issues).

+Of course, you can also join our [Matrix room](https://matrix.pcof.fi/#/#structables:private.coffee) to discuss your ideas with us.

 ## Run your own instance